Scrap Rate: How to Calculate and Minimize Waste

 Human error is one of the most avoidable sources of scrap, but only if your team is properly trained.

-When operators understand the “why” behind each task, they’re better equipped to respond when conditions shift.
-And that matters, especially in environments where one misstep can turn good material into waste.
+When operators understand the "why" behind each task, they are better equipped to respond when conditions shift.

-For that to work, standardized work instructions are essential.
+Standardized work instructions are essential.
 They remove variability between shifts and help ensure every operator follows the same proven process, regardless of experience level.

 Improve Preventive Maintenance